 We now focus on the impact of an unanticipated transfer from France to Germany.
-From section 3, the estimates of the actual payments made, as a percentage of GDP, were 8.7, 7.48, and 9.17, in 1871, 1872, and 1873, respectively.
+From section 3, the estimates of the actual payments made, as a percentage of GDP, were 7.24, 8.68, and 11.1, in 1871, 1872, and 1873, respectively.
 We introduce this shock in the model as follows.
-In 1871, a previously unanticipated transfer of 8.7 percent of GDP is made, but agents then forecast accurately the payments of 7.48 and 9.17 of GDP for the succeeding two years.
+In 1871, a previously unanticipated transfer of 7.24 percent of GDP is made, but agents then forecast accurately the payments of 8.68 and 11.1 percent of GDP for the succeeding two years.
 Since the full size of the indemnity payment was negotiated in 1871, clearly agents were able to forecast the occurrence of future payments.
-While the time path of payments may not have been fully predicted in 1871, in the presence of international capital markets, the time path of payments is approximately irrelevant (and exactly irrelevant when $\chi=0$ ).
+While the time path of payments may not have been fully predicted in 1871, in the presence of international capital markets, the time path of payments is approximately irrelevant (and exactly irrelevant when $\chi = 0$).3

-The solid lines in figure 4 illustrate the impact of the transfer in the baseline model.
+The solid lines in Figure 4 illustrate the impact of the transfer in the baseline model.
 The figure shows the impulse response pattern for GDP, the terms of trade, the trade balance-GDP ratio, and consumption.
 The responses for GDP, the terms of trade, and consumption are measured in percentage points, while the response for the trade balance-GDP ratio is in levels.

-The most obvious contrast with the static model of Table 1 is that the terms of trade and consumption response to the transfer is much smaller.
-The full transfer of 22 percent of GDP predicts a 50 percent terms of trade deterioration and a 30 percent fall in consumption in the static model.
-By contrast, in the economy with international borrowing, the analogous response of the terms of trade and consumption is only 6 percent and -2 percent, respectively.
+The most obvious contrast with the static model of Table 1 is that responses of the terms of trade and consumption to the transfer are much smaller.
+The full transfer of 22 percent of GDP predicts a 47 percent terms of trade deterioration and a 37 percent fall in consumption in the static model.
+In contrast, in the economy with international borrowing, the analogous responses of the terms of trade and consumption are only 6 percent and -3 percent, respectively.
 The most important reason for this is that the economy can use international capital markets to finance the transfer, so French absorption need not fall by the full amount of the transfer.

 Figure 4 indicates that the trade balance improves by about 3 percent of GDP.
 Since this falls short of the transfer made in 1871, the current account balance, including the transfer, must fall, as the economy goes into debt to finance the transfer.
 The improvement of the trade balance is generated by a fall in domestic consumption and a rise in domestic output.
-Output rises principally because the fall in consumption increases French labour supply.
+Output rises because the fall in consumption increases French labour supply.
 The effect of the transfer on investment (not shown in Figure 4) is more complex.
 Investment in the non-traded sector falls, because the fall in domestic consumption reduces non-traded output.
 But investment in the export sector increases, because the increase in employment increases the return to capital in this sector.

-The full impact of the transfer on the terms of trade in the dynamic economy is attributable to a combination of shifts in world demand from French to German consumers, and to an expansion in the relative supply of French to rest-of-world exportable goods.
-Even in the case of balanced preferences ( $\mu = 1.0$ ), the transfer still causes a terms of trade deterioration.
+The full impact of the transfer on the terms of trade in the dynamic economy is attributable to a combination of shifts in world demand from French to German and other foreign consumers, and to an expansion in the relative supply of French to rest-of-world exportable goods.
+Even in the case of balanced preferences (μ = 1), the transfer causes a terms of trade deterioration.
 This case is shown in the dotted lines in Figure 4.
-Although now there is no transfer-generated reallocation of world demand towards the German export good, there is still a 2 percent French terms of trade deterioration, because of the expansion in French export output.
-With endogenous production, the classic implication of a transfer, that it reduces the donor's terms of trade, does not hinge on home-good bias in preferences.
+Although now there is no transfer-generated reallocation of world demand towards the foreign export good, there is still a 3 percent French terms of trade deterioration, because of the expansion in French export output.4